Together we are positively powerful

 OUR SOUL FOOD

 At Affirmations, we believe in giving back, in supporting the values that mean so much to us.
 We believe that unless you walk the walk, you can’t talk the talk.
-The following organisations have sustained the environment through good times and bad.
+The following organisations have sustained the environment through good times and bad and we are proud to sponsor and support each of them with their important work in a number of ways.

 They have never wavered in their support.
 We salute them and recommend you check out their websites and their work.